Nova Scotia

 Day 7

-Obernai, Rosheim, Dorlisheim, Molsheim, Traenheim, Wasselonne, Reinhardsmunster, Saverne.
-Option via Mollkirch, Heiligenberg-Vallée, Dangolsheim (52 or 67 km).
+Obernai, Rosheim, Dorlisheim, Molsheim, Traenheim, Wasselonne, Reinhardsmünster, Saverne.
+Alternative route via Mollkirch, Heiligenberg-Vallée, Dangolsheim (52 or 67 km).

 Day 8

-Saverne, Hochfelden, Minversheim, Ettendorf, Buswiller, Val-de-Moder, Ingwiller, La Petite-Pierre (40 miles).
+Saverne, Hochfelden, Minversheim, Ettendorf, Buswiller, Val-de-Moder, Ingwiller, La Petite-Pierre (65 km).

 Day 9

-La Petite-Pierre, Struth, Diemeringen, Montbronn, Enchenberg, Siersthal, Volmunster, Lengelsheim, Bitche (40 miles).
+La Petite-Pierre, Struth, Diemeringen, Montbronn, Enchenberg, Siersthal, Volmunster, Lengelsheim, Bitche (65 km).

 Day 10

-Free day or loop via Éguelchardt, Waldeck Castle, Philippsbourg, Baerenthal.
-Loop via Dambach, Niederbronn-les-Bains, Zinswiller.
+A day off or a loop via Éguelchardt, Waldeck Castle, Philippsbourg, and Baerenthal.
+A loop via Dambach, Niederbronn-les-Bains, and Zinswiller.
 (41 or 68 km).

 Day 11

 Bitche, Sturzelbronn, Obersteinbach, Niedersteinbach, Lembach, Climbach, Wissembourg.
-Option via Drachenbronn, Rott, (47 or 58 km).
+Alternative route via Drachenbronn, Rott (47 or 58 km).

 Day 12